Excello-cz/netdata-plugins/README.md

 ## scanner.plugin

-`scanner.plugin` is a netdata external plugin.
-It detects **scannerd** presence by checking `/var/log` directory existence (Well, well, this is obviously incorrect) and there it locates all subdirectories containing `scannerd` in theirs name and prepares data collector for each one of them.
+`scanner.plugin` is a netdata external plugin for monitoring of **scannerd**, which is proprietary software with a log output similar to [qmail-scanner](http://toribio.apollinare.org/qmail-scanner/).
+It detects **scannerd** presence by checking `/var/log` directory existence (Well, well, this is obviously incorrect), it locates all subdirectories containing `scannerd` in theirs name there and prepares data collector for each one of them.

 It skips all directories starting with `.` character.